spread-ai/docs-appsmith-fork/docs/reference/framework/context-object.md

 ### user `object`

-This object contains the data of the currently authenticated user.
+This object has the data of the currently authenticated user.

 ```javascript
 {